shakib522/Book-App/README.md

 - Mysql
 - JWT
 - Deploy to cloud VPS server
-- Flask server for communicate the machine learning model to spring boot using rest api
+- Flask api for communicate the machine learning model to spring boot using rest api

 ## Website link